Q. What is Amazon Elastic File System?

-Q. What is EFS Intelligent-tiering?
+Q. What is EFS Intelligent-Tiering?

 Q. When should I use EFS Intelligent-Tiering?

 Use EFS Intelligent-Tiering to automatically move files between performance-optimized and cost-optimized storage classes when data access patterns are unknown.
-Enable EFS Lifecycle Management by choosing a policy to automatically move files to EFS Standard-IA or EFS One Zone-IA.
+Activate EFS Lifecycle Management by choosing a policy to automatically move files to EFS Standard-IA or EFS One Zone-IA.
 Additionally, choose a policy to automatically move files back to EFS Standard or EFS One Zone when they’re accessed.
 With EFS Intelligent-Tiering, you can save on storage costs even if your application access patterns are unknown or access patterns change over time.
 With these two Lifecycle Management policies set, you pay only for data transition charges between storage classes, and not for repeated data access.
-Examples of workloads that may have unknown access patterns include web assets and blogs stored by content management systems, logs, machine learning (ML) inference files, and genomic data.
+Examples of workloads that might have unknown access patterns include web assets and blogs stored by content management systems, logs, machine learning (ML) inference files, and genomic data.